EcjTn/CLI-ChatApp-FastAPI/README.md

 - If no username is provided, it will default to random strings.
 - Messages are stored in a Python dictionary.
 - Data is not saved permanently.
 Once the server stops, all messages are lost.
+- Use only for temporary messages
+- Messages only appear/updated when API request is sent